turbot/steampipe-plugin-terraform/docs/index.md

 }
 ```

-## Scanning Terraform Plan
+## Scanning Terraform

-The plugin supports scanning the Terraform plans given in JSON, and allows the users to query them using Steampipe.
+The plugin supports scanning the Terraform plans given in JSON and allows the users to query them using Steampipe.

-**Note:** The plugin only scans the resource changes from the Terraform plan.
+**Note:** The plugin only scans resources from the Terraform plan.
+All resources will be included in the `terraform_resource` table data with any planned changes.

 To get the Terraform plan in JSON format simply follow the below steps: